Wind energy software: Farm visualization

 Wind farm visualization software graphically presents a proposed wind farm, most importantly for the purpose of obtaining building permits.
 The primary techniques include photomontages, zone-of-visual-impact maps and three-dimensional visualization (perspective views of the landscape often incorporating aerial photography and including turbines and other objects).

 Farm monitoring

 Wind farm monitoring software is a software that allows people to see if the wind turbines are running well or are going to become broken.
 Other functions of monitoring software is reporting, analysis of measurement data (power curve) and tools for monitoring of environmental constraints (bat control, etc.).

 Prediction software

 For existing wind farms, several software systems exist which produce short and medium term forecasts for the generated power (single farms or complete forecast regions) using existing numerical weather prediction data (NWP) and live (SCADA) farm data as input.
 Examples of numerical weather prediction models used for this purpose are the European HiRLAM (High Resolution Limited Area Model) and the GFS (Global Forecast System) from NOAA.
+Open-source systems like Anemos, developed through European research initiatives, provide advanced forecasting capabilities for wind power integration into energy grids, while proprietary tools such as WindCast© by WindDeep employ machine learning to enhance prediction accuracy and optimize operational efficiency.